 Avoid Major Holidays

-Spring not only brings that beautiful blossom of flowers but also, the holiday season.
-Easter usually falls within the jacaranda seasons and can be quite the busy time in Mexico City.
+Spring brings that beautiful blossom of flowers and is also the holiday season.
+Easter usually falls within the jacaranda season and can be quite a busy time in Mexico City.

 Visit Busy Sites Early

-The busiest spot for taking photos of the jacaranda trees are Alameda Central and Chapultepec Park.
-I would definitely suggest visiting Alameda Central early in the morning because this square attracts plenty of tourists.
+The busiest spots for taking photos of the jacaranda trees are Alameda Central and Chapultepec Park.
+I suggest visiting Alameda Central early in the morning because this square attracts many tourists.
 Chapultepec Park gets fairly busy on the afternoons on weekends, as it’s a great spot to have a picnic.
 If you want to photograph the park without a lot of people, try to get there earlier in the day or on weekdays.

 Hotels are near the Jacarandas in Mexico City